 A government that wants to help its people out of poverty would concentrate heavily on:

-1. Removing unjust roadblocks (unjust laws) facing people who are trying to become financially independent.
+Removing unjust roadblocks (unjust laws) facing people trying to become financially independent.

-Whereas with Statism, the government takes money from one Group of people against their will and gives it to another Group of people who may or may not want it or need it.
+Meanwhile, with Statism, the government takes money from one group of people against their will and gives it to another group who may or may not want it or need it.
 What message does this give to the recipients of such funds?

 The dominant thought of a just government’s citizenry should be,

-Work hard, sacrifice, be wise, cautious, and diligent.
+Work hard, sacrifice, and be wise, cautious, and diligent.

 and not,